 Inventories are carried at the lower of cost and net realizable value.
 Inventories which are taken at retail values are discounted to cost by applying the applicable discount rate for that commodity.
-Cost is calculated using the weighted average cost formula for petroleum inventories and the first in, first out formula for grocery inventories.
-The cost of inventories recognized as an expense during the year ended April 2, 2022 was \$233,382,880 (2021 - \$165,786,686).
+Cost is calculated using the first in, first out formula for petroleum, grocery, and liquor store inventories.
+The cost of inventories recognized as an expense during the year ended April 1, 2023 was \$271,151,803 (2022 - \$233,382,880).